-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

-- ½ teaspoon ground cinnamon
+- ½ teaspoon cinnamon

-- 1 large mango, peeled and diced
+- ½ mango, peeled and diced

 - 1 tablespoon chia seeds

-- 1 cup fresh raspberries (120 g)
+- ½ cup fresh raspberries (60 g)

-- 2 small kiwis, thinly sliced
+- 1 small kiwi, thinly sliced

 - Prepare your ingredients by measuring, washing and slicing everything.
 If you don’t have a roasted sweet potato on hand, check out our article for some tips.